 As regards the balance between the right to freedom of expression on the one hand and the right to respect for private life on the other, the Court observed that Mr Bremner had not placed himself in the public arena except for the fact that he had published an advertisement, which could not have led him to suspect that he might be the subject of public criticism.
-He thought that he was merely meeting a group of individuals interested in Christianity had not afforded Mr Bremner adequate and effective protection of his right to his own image and therefore to respect for his private life.
+He thought that he was merely meeting a group of individuals interested in Christianity.